Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Introduction

-In ancient Greek astronomy, the {\em direction} towards the Moon, Sun, or a planet was more important than the implied distance to it.
-Ptolemy's model of the motion of the Moon implied that its distance from the Earth varied nearly a factor of two.
-Naked eye observations by this author have demonstrated that without a telescope one can show that the angular size of the Moon varies in a regular fashion, implying that Moon's distance varies in a regular fashion \citep{Kri10}.
-The implied eccentricity of the Moon's orbit was $\approx$0.04.
-(The true eccentricity of the Moon's orbit is 0.055, but its orbit is anything but a simple ellipse, owing to the gravitational force of the Sun.\footnote[2]{\citet{Lah12} derived a value of the Earth's orbital eccentricity of 0.017 $\pm$ 0.001, which compares extremely well with the official modern value of 0.0167.
+Since the time of Hipparchus (ca. 150 BC) it has been known that the minimum Earth-Sun distance occurs each year shortly after the winter solstice.\footnote[2] {Hipparchus determined that the maximum Earth-Sun distance, the ``solar apogee'' in a geocentric model, occurs when the Sun's ecliptic longitude is 5.5 degrees east of the boundary between Taurus and Gemini \citep[][on p.
+211]{hipp}.
+This means the ecliptic longitude of the Sun at the time of the mininum Earth-Sun distance is roughly 90 + 5.5 + 180 = 275.5 deg.
+Accounting for the observed advance of the perihelion of Earth's orbit of 11.45 arc \arcsec/yr \citep{fitz}, one finds that the Earth's perihelion occurs nowadays in the first few days of January.
+For a table of the Earth's perihelion and aphelion from 2001 to 2100 see: http://www.astropixels.com/ephemeris/perap2001.html.} Using very simple observations, \citet{Lah12} derived a value of the Earth's orbital eccentricity of 0.017 $\pm$ 0.001, which compares extremely well with the official modern value of 0.0167.
 This was accomplished by determining the variation of the equation of time (difference of apparent solar time and mean solar time) over the course of the year using observations of the length of the shadow of a {\em gnomon}.
-It was also necessary to know the obliquity of the ecliptic, which is directly obtained from such observations on the first day of summer and the first day of winter.}) The point here is that epicycles in Ptolemaic astronomy were a geometrical device to explain retrograde motion (in the case of the planets) or to determine the direction towards the Moon.
-In Copernicus' model, the use of an epicycle implies a realistic, physical variation of distance.
+It was also necessary to know the obliquity of the ecliptic, which is directly obtained from such observations on the first day of summer and the first day of winter \citep{Kri_etal12}.
+The point here is that it was certainly known in ancient times and at the time of Copernicus that orbiting bodies are not equidistant from the bodies they orbit.

 In 1609 Johannes Kepler published the original versions of his first two laws of planetary motion: 1) the orbit of a planet is an ellipse, with the Sun at one focus; and 2) what we now call the law of areas, that the radius vector of a planet sweeps out equal areas in equal times.
 The Second Law can be stated as follows: